gunnarvoet/underway/README.md

 # underway

 Research vessel underway data handling.
-Everything is under heavy development and may change at any time.
+Everything here is under development and may change at any time.

 # Features
 * Connect, reconnect to ship server (currently macos only, uses Apple's `osascript`)

-* Sync shipboard data (met, sadcp, ctd) using `rsync`
+* Sync shipboard data (MET, SADCP, CTD, LADCP) using `rsync`

 * Process met data into xarray.Dataset